Minimax Estimation of the $L_1$ Distance: Divergence Estimation with Unknown

 \subsection{Construction of the optimal estimator}

-Again we apply our general recipe to construct the optimal estimator, but encounter several new difficulties: $f(x,y)=|x-y|$ is not analytic on a segment, and both the uncertainty set and the polynomial approximation need to be generalized to the 2D case.
+Again we apply our general recipe to construct the optimal estimator, but encounter several new difficulties: $f(x,y)=|x-y|$ is non-analytic on a segment, and both the uncertainty set and the polynomial approximation need to be generalized to the 2D case.
 We will overcome these obstacles step by step.